 Hamiota, Grains of the Century: 1884-1984 by Hamiota Centennial History Committee, 1984.
 [Legislative Library of Manitoba, F5648.H34 Ham]

-We thank Jay Jackson, Ken Smith, and Rhonda McDougal for providing additional information used here.
+We thank Jay Jackson, Ken Smith, Rhonda McDougal, and Bill Elliott for providing additional information used here.

 This page was prepared by Gordon Goldsborough.